matthewaubert/blog-api/README.md

   "data": {
     "title": "New Post",
     "slug": "new-post",
-    "text": "This is the text of a new post!",
+    "content": "This is the content of a new post!", "user": "661d55e453a14e1c7458e23a",
-    "user": "661d55e453a14e1c7458e23a",
     "isPublished": false,
     "tags": ["new", "post"],